 Legislative Watch 2026

-In the 2026 Georgia General Assembly session, lawmakers are considering troubling legislative proposals that would curtail open records access, limit free expression, criminalize protest rights and improperly restrict digital access.
-The Georgia First Amendment Foundation is talking to lawmakers, local elected officials and the media about the potential consequences of these bills, which could vastly reduce Georgians’ right to know about and speak freely about the actions of their government.
+In the 2026 Georgia General Assembly session, lawmakers considered legislative proposals that would have curtailed open records access, limited free expression, criminalized protest rights and improperly restricted digital access.
+The Georgia First Amendment Foundation talked with lawmakers, local elected officials and the media about the potentially harmful consequences of these bills.
+Fortunately, lawmakers did not pass most of these troubling bills.
+Those that did make it out of the General Assembly are still on the foundation’s radar.
+Below is a list of key legislation we monitored.

-Senate Bill 482 is a fast-moving bill that would require people seeking law enforcement videos and booking photographs to submit requests for these government records in person.
-Requestors would be required to fully name a person shown in a police-generated video or to provide the approximate time and date the video was recorded.
-And requestors would have to ask for each photo or video individually.
-These new restrictions would make police body-camera and dash-camera videos — even law enforcement-generated videos of traffic — much more difficult, and sometimes impossible, to obtain.
-Lawmakers are considering exceptions for narrowly defined media organizations and some attorneys.
-Even with these adjustments, the bill would significantly restrict Georgians’ access to law enforcement video, reducing oversight of police activities, including officer-involved shootings.
+>>> Senate Bill 482 did not survive the session.
+It was a fast-moving bill that would have required people seeking law enforcement videos and booking photographs to submit requests for these government records in person.
+Requestors would have been required to fully name a person shown in a police-generated video or to provide the approximate time and date the video was recorded.
+And requestors would have needed to ask for each photo or video individually.
+The restrictions would have made police body-camera and dash-camera videos — even law enforcement-generated videos of traffic — much more difficult, and sometimes impossible, to obtain.
+Lawmakers added exceptions for narrowly defined print and broadcast organizations and some attorneys, but not for online media outlets or citizen journalists.
+The bill would have significantly restricted Georgians’ access to law enforcement video, reducing oversight of police activities, including officer-involved shootings.
+The original intent of SB 482 was to reduce access to booking photos.
+But once the bill’s language was revised to cover “law enforcement video,” it became a broader and much more worrisome measure that could upend the state’s open records laws.
+A related measure, House Bill 1223, did make it past Crossover Day.

 Commentary: Georgia taxpayers paid for greater visibility into policing.
 Now lawmakers want to block their view.

->>> The Georgia First Amendment Foundation also is monitoring Senate Bill 398, a so-called “virtual peeping bill,” which would make it a felony to use artificial intelligence to generate any image of a minor without consent and a felony to generate an obscene image of a minor, regardless of consent.
-SB 398 also would make it a misdemeanor or felony, depending on circumstances, to use AI to generate an obscene image of an adult without their consent.
+>>> The Georgia First Amendment Foundation also monitored Senate Bill 398, a so-called “virtual peeping bill,” which would have made it a felony to use artificial intelligence to generate any image of a minor without consent and a felony to generate an obscene image of a minor, regardless of consent.
+SB 398, which did not survive the session, also would have made it a misdemeanor or felony, depending on circumstances, to use AI to generate an obscene image of an adult without their consent.

 >>> Lawmakers got started on legislation that would protect student journalism to the same degree that other in-school student speech is protected.
-House Bill 1561 would shield student journalists from censorship or punishment unless their speech significantly disrupts school functions or infringes on the rights of others.
-The bill did not cross chambers, so its language would have to be added to another bill for the measure to become law this year.
+House Bill 1561 would have shielded student journalists from censorship or punishment unless their speech significantly disrupts school functions or infringes on the rights of others.
+The bill was introduced late and did not survive the session.

-Students said they found the experience of advocating for the HB 1561 a valuable civics lesson.
+Students said they found the experience of advocating for HB 1561 a valuable civics lesson.
 The Georgia First Amendment Foundation, the UGA School of Law’s First Amendment Clinic and the Student Press Law Center supported their efforts.
 Check out “Protecting Important Stories: Why Georgia Needs to Safeguard Student Press Freedoms” to learn more about the students’ motivation and get links to a webinar and other resources.

 Keep up with GFAF’s Legislative Watch by signing up to receive our newsletters and following us on social media.
 See the top of this page for links to our social channels.